Lincity

-Lincity is a free and open-source software construction and management simulation game, which puts the player in control of managing a city's socio-economy, similar in concept to SimCity.
+Lincity is a free and open-source construction and management simulation game, which puts the player in control of managing a city's socio-economy, similar in concept to SimCity.
 The player can develop a city by buying appropriate buildings, services and infrastructure.
 Its name is both a Linux reference and a play on the title of the original city-building game, SimCity, and it was released under the GNU General Public License v2.

 Gameplay

 Lincity features complex 2D and top-down gameplay.

 The simulation considers population, employment, basic water management and ecology, goods (availability and production), raw materials (ore, steel, coal), services (education, health, fire protection, leisures), energy (electricity and charcoal, coal with finite reserves, solar and wind power) and other constraints such as finance, pollution and transports.
 The player has to take care of population growth and various socio-economic balances.

 Lincity can be won in two ways: reaching sustainable development, or evacuating the entire population with spacecraft.
 The Lincity homepage has a Hall of Fame, listing players who have succeeded in one of these two goals.